schwoere/buildenvironment/README.md

 <TODO: WINDOWS>

-**Ubitrack-Compilation on Linux**
+**Ubitrack-Compilation for Linux/Android on Linux**

 Ubuntu is shipped with gcc and python pre-installed, to install Git and Scons, open up a terminal and type:

     sudo apt-get install git scons **Ubitrack-Compilation for Android on Linux**

+Android-NDK-Toolchain:

 In addition to scons, for the compilation of Ubitrack for Android we need to compile an Android standalone-toolchain.
-Therefore, you have to download the newest [Android-NDK](http://developer.android.com/tools/sdk/ndk/index.html) and extract it in a folder of your choice.
+Therefore, you have to download the Android-NDK.
+This HowTo will use a certain repository-files for the Boost-for-Android compilation, which needs the Android-NDK-Version 8e.
+If you are able to port Boost to Android on your own, feel free to download the newest [Android-NDK](http://developer.android.com/tools/sdk/ndk/index.html), otherwise please download [Android-NDK-Version-r8e](http://dl.google.com/android/ndk/android-ndk-r8e-linux-x86_64.tar.bz2), extract it in a folder of your choice, open up a terminal and change to appropriate directory where you extracted the android-ndk.
+In case of ndk-r8e:

+    cd ~/Downloads/android-ndk-r8e/
+Afterwards, just run the sh-script in the following way which will install the standalone-toolchain of the defined Android-API level (--platform=android-9) in the folder of your choice (install-dir=/home/\<username>/android/android-ndk-toolchain):

+    sh build/tools/make-standalone-toolchain.sh --platform=android-9 --install-dir=/home/far/android/android-ndk-toolchain --system=linux-x86_64

+Android-SDK:

+In addition to the android-ndk-toolchain, we need the android-sdk for the compilation of Lapack which is described later on.
+Download and extract the [Android-SDK](http://developer.android.com/sdk/index.html) to a folder of your choice e.g. /home/\<username\>/android/.

 ###2.
 Setting up buildenvironment
 Change your current directory to the folder where you want to clone ubitrack.